Mellocay/web_project_4/README.md

 Project 8 divided the code up into even more modules.
 They make the code easier to work with since each module has it's own function.

+In project 9 I added communication to a server.
+I send requests to get all the picture cards from all the students.
+The cards now have a like count and the likes are saved to the server.
+The cards can be added to and deleted from the server.
+I enjoyed adding my own flair to the delete card popup.
+This was a tough project, but it was worth it!

 **Conclusion**

-Thank you for reading and enjoy the site.
+Thank you for reading and I hope you enjoy the site!